 I officially formed the business in 2010, but I didn’t really do much with it until the end of 2011.
 Prior to running my own business, I worked for Creative Flowers in White Plains, and the owner there really took me under her wing and taught me the ropes of the business.
 I also learned a lot at my aunt’s factory about quality, inventing a new product, customer service, and generally running a business.

 I started my business out of my basement, and each year I worked diligently at it with growing rewards.
-My husband and my son built my work bench for me, and I always had my dad for support for any project or props I created.
+My husband and my son built my workbench for me, and I always had my dad for support for any project or props I created.
 But the business really took over my life and my home.
 I ended up getting a retail shop in Pomona, but I was running out of space there too.
 I have 2 cars to support all of our deliveries (a minivan and a 14-passenger cargo van), and finally opening up the location in Nyack.
 Now we’re a team of 8-12 mostly part-time people.
 From those small beginnings, now we can handle over 80 weddings a year.

 What services do you provide?

 We focus on luxury weddings.
-We can provide glamourous backdrops, and complete décor and design services.
+We can provide glamorous backdrops, and complete décor and design services.
 I’ve handled large weddings (up to 700 people), and am well versed in supporting cultural weddings.
 We’ve done Jewish weddings as well as Indian weddings.
-We’re also experienced with locations in Westchester and Rockland county along with Hudson valley: from Hunter Mountains to the Bronx Zoo, to more traditional reception locations such as The View on Hudson, Nyack Seaport, DoubleTree Hilton in Tarrytown, and not to mention your historic venues such as Whiteby castle, Monteverde at Old Stone, The Boscobal House and Garden, Locust Grove and the Botanical Gardens.
+We’re also experienced with locations in Westchester and Rockland county along with Hudson valley: from Hunter Mountains to the Bronx Zoo, to more traditional reception locations such as The View on Hudson, Nyack Seaport, DoubleTree Hilton in Tarrytown, and not to mention your historic venues such as Whiteby castle, Monteverde at Old Stone, The Boscobel House and Garden, Locust Grove and the Botanical Gardens.

 What’s the most interesting wedding you’ve done?

 The wedding at Hunter Mountain really stands out.
 We provided the wedding planning and wedding décor for the 3-day event.
 The groom and groomsmen came up on the ski lift along with the bridal party and guests.
-We had barrat on top of the mountain with fireworks.
+We had Barrat on top of the mountain with fireworks.
 The ceremony took place at the summit.
 They had musicians flown in from India for their traditional Indian wedding.